berenslab/mini-atlas/README.md

 * Raw electrophysiological traces in NWB format can be downloaded from https://dandiarchive.org/dandiset/000008/ and https://dandiarchive.org/dandiset/000035 (physiological temperature experiments).
 Download all folders (using `dandi` command line tool as described there) and put them into `data/raw/ephys/` and `data/raw/ephys_phys/` respectively.
 These files are needed to create figures that illustrate the extraction procedure of electrophysiological features, and to create figures that show electrophysiological traces.
 Extracted electrophysiological features of all cells are provided in `data/m1_patchseq_ephys_features.csv` and `data/m1_patchseq_phys_temp_ephys_features.csv`.

 * Raw transcriptomic data in FASTQ format can be downloaded from http://data.nemoarchive.org/biccn/grant/zeng/tolias/.
 We describe in `data/zumis/` how we converted the FASTQ files into the count tables.
+NeMO accession for this dataset is https://assets.nemoarchive.org/dat-kq04hua.

+  The same data can also be downloaded from GEO at https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSE163764.

 ## Python notebooks to reproduce our analysis and figures